Tensongs

 Tensongs is the fourth studio album by the German synthpop band Hubert Kah, and their first English language album, released in 1986.
 It was produced by Michael Cretu and Armand Volker.
 Three singles were released from the album: "Limousine", "Something I Should Know" and "Love Is So Sensible".
 The opening track "Pogo the Clown" is based on the American serial killer John Wayne Gacy.
-"Get Strange" featured on the 1986 film Rad.
+"Get Strange" is featured in the 1986 film Rad.